Skip to content

 Dynamic QR code analytics include:

-• Total scan count with timestamps
+• Total scan count with timestamps down to the second

-• Geographic location of each scan
+• Geographic location of each scan (country, region, often city)

-• Conversion tracking and A/B testing
+• Conversion tracking and A/B testing on the destination

-• Real-time dashboards with trend data
+• Real-time dashboards with trend lines and anomaly flags

 How to Choose Between QR Code and NFC